DragonSenses/Curiosity/Rust/ch-11/ch11-01-writing-tests.md

 ### Experimenting with Template Tests
 We'll explore some aspects of how tests work by experimenting with the template test before we actually test any code.
 Then we'll write some real-world tests that call some code that we've written and assert that its behavior is correct.

+## Documentation Tests

+The next part of the test output starting at `Doc-tests adder` is for the results of any documentation tests.
+We don't have any documentation tests yet, but Rust can compile any code examples that appear in our API documentation.
+This feature helps keep your docs and your code in sync!
+We'll discuss how to write documentation tests in the ["Documentation Comments as Tests"](https://doc.rust-lang.org/book/ch14-02-publishing-to-crates-io.html#documentation-comments-as-tests) section of Chapter 14.
+For now, we'll ignore the `Doc-tests` output.